Azuhmier/hmofa/tagCatalog.md

 by Lurk_Anon
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/u/Lurk_Anon

->A Claim To My Heart
+"A Claim To My Heart"
 [;lizard; ;scalie;][;comfy; ;sex; ;suspense; ;violence;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/w18DwaBd (part 1)
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/XQtKKayF (part 2)
 #Anon has a new girlfriend, a special lady named Opal.
 What makes her different to any other girlfriend he's had though?
 She's an anthro lizard.
 Things are just fine until Anon goes to visit her home, and another lizard takes an interest in him.

->Poolboy Blues
+"Poolboy Blues"
 [;cougar; ;milf; ;feline; ;older anthro;][] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/wJthx1rp
 #Anon is working as a poolboy/gardener/handyman to earn enough money for school.
 He starts working for a cougar milf, who may have more in mind for him than just trimming her bush...

->A White Wedding
+"A White Wedding"
 [;horse;][;sex;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/jctEsZgn
 #While attending a family wedding, a lonely Anon spots an anthro mare in a spot of bother.
 It doesn't take long for the two to get acquainted...
 What's a good wedding without a little 'horseplay'?

->A lot of love to give
+"A lot of love to give"
 [;fox; ;multiple;][;handcuffs;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/bN8KA8Wa
 #Anon has a problem, two problems in fact.
 The two teenage vixen daughters of his love.
 Can he survive their advances until she gets home?
 Surely their mother can put them straight...

->Toni's Frosting
+"Toni's Frosting"
 [][]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/ukvybktp
 #Lewd one-shot.
 Toni the Tigress is a bored cereal mascot who travels from place to place promoting a particular brand of frosted morning delight.
 On one such trip however she catches the eye of a certain someone and its not long before she's singing a very different catchy jingle indeed...

->Bunny Twist
+"Bunny Twist"
 [;rabbit;][;comfy; ;sex; ;love/romance;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/2sr6VnMM
 #Anon goes to visit his friend Lita, the cute anthro bunny, when his regular girlfriend takes him for granted.
 Lita has a plan to cheer Anon up however, and show him that sometimes the grass really is greener on the other side.

->A Perfect End To Bad Day
+"A Perfect End To Bad Day"
 [;skunk;][;comfy; ;established relationship; ;love/romance; ;sex;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/v620r7di
 #Anon is having a bad day, in his bad life.
 When he gets home however he doesn't find the usual emptiness waiting for him.
 He finds something far better.
 Is it real?
 Is he going mad?
 Does he care?
 The sexy friendly skunk girl will help him find out one way or another...

->My Lady in Waiting
+"My Lady in Waiting"
 [;dragon; ;scalie;][;comfy; ;sex; ;love/romance;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/e1JRhva3
 #Created in response to a sad picture someone posted of a sad dragon waiting for her prince charming.
 Anon goes to a castle looking for a maiden but finds only the dragon that was guarding her.
 Stuff happens.
 Lewd stuff.

->Today's Demons are Tomorrow's Angels
-[;hare;][;comfy; ;love/romance; ;sex; ;adventure;]
+"Today's Demons are Tomorrow's Angels" [;hare;][;comfy; ;love/romance; ;sex; ;adventure;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/pJ3TkgzJ (Prologue) https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/g4z5hZKn (Full story)
-https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/pJ3TkgzJ (Prologue)
-https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/g4z5hZKn (Full story)
 #Anon is a soldier of the Republic, but after dying an unfortunate death he finds himself lost in a form of furry purgatory with a demonic legion on his trail.
 Can he somehow escape with his soul intact?
 It will take the help of a certain hare to find out.rn

->Anon's Hairy Fox Hunt Alternate ending (This ending was made by Strong_Anon, not Lurk_Anon) [][] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/xJLNLtJh
+"Anon's Hairy Fox Hunt Alternate ending (This ending was made by Strong_Anon, not Lurk_Anon)" [][] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/xJLNLtJh

->Dont Touch the Bingle
+"Dont Touch the Bingle"
 [][]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/12T6a447

->Stitched up
+"Stitched up"
 [;feline;][]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/xkgwPhsk
 #Its Halloween and Anon finds himself trapped in an old abandoned house.
 Something is in there with him however, its coming for him, and it wants his body...

->Anon's Hairy Fox Hunt
+"Anon's Hairy Fox Hunt"
 [;fox;][;comfy; ;love/romance; ;sex; ;peril;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/senv9P5c
 #Anon goes to stay with family out in the countryside to rest and recover.
 While there however he finds more than he bargained for, thanks to a fox named Freja and a dick uncle called Steve...

->Carefull what you wish for
+"Carefull what you wish for"
 [][;f:attempted rape; ;m:rape;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/vkHKqcj3
 #Anon wants a small anthro girl to dominate, a funky chemical cocktail later and he almost has what he wished for... but fate has other plans... bigger plans...

->Shoulda fixed the heating
+"Shoulda fixed the heating"
 [;scalie; ;lizard;][;comfy;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/F7A4wCPu
 #Anon comes home one day to an unexpected scaly guest.
 Can he overcome some unscrupulous characters, his own fears and some forced cuddling to save the day?
 (HMOFA/non lewd/some cuddling)